Cenobamate

-Cenobamate, sold under the brand names Xcopri (US) and Ontozry (EU), is a medication used for the treatment of partial-onset seizures, a kind of epilepsy, in adults.
+Cenobamate, sold under the brand names Xcopri (US) and Ontozry (EU), is a medication used for the treatment of focal onset seizures, a kind of epilepsy, in adults.
 It is taken by mouth.

 Cenobamate was approved for medical use in the United States in November 2019, and placed in Schedule V of the Controlled Substances Act in March 2020.
 Cenobamate was authorized for medical use in the European Union in March 2021, approved for use in the UK in December 2021, and approved for use in Canada in June 2023.

 Medical uses

-In the United States, cenobamate is indicated for the treatment of partial-onset seizures in adults.
+In the United States, cenobamate is indicated for the treatment of focal onset seizures in adults.
+Cenobamate may have superior efficacy in patients with drug resistant epilepsy compared to other anti-seizure medications.
+A meta-analysis found that it reduced seizures by more than 50% in 68% of drug resistant patients and resulted in seizure freedom in 16%.

 In the European Union, it is indicated for the adjunctive treatment of focal-onset seizures with or without secondary generalization in adults with epilepsy who have not been adequately controlled despite a history of treatment with at least two anti-epileptic medications.

 In the UK, it is used as an add-on treatment, after at least 1 other add-on treatment has not controlled seizures and only when treatment is started in a specialised epilepsy service (tertiary care).

+Studies evaluating the safety and efficacy of cenobamate for generalized epilepsies are ongoing.

+There is preliminary evidence that cenobamate may be useful for the treatment of developmental and epileptic encephalopathies.